 It's tricky: subjects of imperialist-inklings to "save" are brought up, along with the crucial question of what defines a "dynamic" culture.

-For a recent article, I interviewed Professor Andrew Dolkart of Columbia's Graduate School of Architecture, Planning, and Preservation.
+, I interviewed Professor Andrew Dolkart of Columbia's Graduate School of Architecture, Planning, and Preservation.
 He's one of New York's foremost experts on historic preservation.
 I couldn't help but indulge my curiosity on the subject, and mentioned Goucher's program.
 His answers are surprising — it's particularly interesting to hear the perspective of someone whose specialty is saving buildings.

 Take a look!